zz22394/presto/presto-docs/src/main/sphinx/admin/tuning.rst

  * **Type:** ``Integer``
  * **Default value:** ``8``
  * **Description:** Serves as default value for ``hash_partition_count`` session property.
 This value is used to determine how many nodes may share the same query when partitioning system is set to ``FIXED``.
 Manipulating this value will allow to distribute work between nodes properly.
 Value lower then number of presto nodes may lower the utilization of cluster in low traffic environment.
-Setting the number to to high value will cause assigning multiple partitions of same query to one node or ignoring the setting - in some configurations the value is internally capped at number of available worker nodes.
+Setting the number to to high value will cause assigning multiple partitions of same query to one node or ignoring the setting - by default the value is internally capped at number of available worker nodes (See :ref:`node-scheduler.multiple-tasks-per-node-enabled <tuning-pref-node>` property).

 ``query.low-memory-killer.delay``